Sir-Deon/btc-indexer/Readme.md

    python main.py
    ```

+## Note

+Upon executing the code, a file named "keys.json" will be generated within the "./database/" directory.
+This file consists of transaction hashes that can be utilized for retrieving transaction specifics from the database.

 ## Resources

 I made use of the following resources

 1. I used RPC API from https://getblock.io
 2. I also made use of a key value pair dm called lmdb, because i had issues installing rocksdb